MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/XML.md

 ### Load from file

 To load a local XML file, all you need to do is select the **XML** option in the connector selection.
-This will launch a local file browser and allow you to select your XML file.
+This action will launch a local file browser and allow you to select your XML file.

 ![XML file selection](../images/xmlbrowse.png)